jnrosenb/VoxelTerrainTest/README.md

 Right now, you can play with the voxelMap prefab and choose a radius (which will determine how many chunks of terrain it creates), the isovalue, and the size of each chunk in x axis, y axis and z axis.

+Also, if you check the chunk loading checkbox, it will create new chunks as you move in realtime.

 ![alt text](http://i.imgur.com/bOBKCCT.png)